Transport Properties of Active Particles Moving on Adjustable Networks: Results

 To illustrate the clustering mechanism responsible for optimal persistence and the subsequent decrease of diffusion at larger $\tau_p$, Figs.~\ref{fig:Snapshots}a and~\ref{fig:Snapshots}b show snapshots of particle configurations in the lattice for $\phi=0.064$, and $\tau_p=\tau_p^{(1)} =10<{\tau_p}^*$ (a), and $\tau_p=\tau_p^{(2)}=100>{\tau_p}^*$ (b).
-These snapshots show clearly that although there are small clusters already present in (a) $\tau_p<{\tau_p}^*$, only in (b) ($\tau_p>{\tau_p}^*$) one can see the formation of large clustered structures with a finite fraction of particles in the deep interior of a cluster.
+These snapshots show clearly that although there are small clusters already present in (a) $\tau_p<{\tau_p}^*$, only in (b) ($\tau_p>{\tau_p}^*$) one can see the formation of large clustered structures with an appreciable fraction of particles in the deep interior of a cluster.
+That said, we highlight once again that there is no sharp clustering transition here, only an optimum in diffusivity due to increased agglomeration.

 We end this section with a brief discussion about the apparent invariant scaling behavior depicted in Fig.~\ref{fig:fixedTopologyDeta}a.
-Notice that all curves seem to have same shape in a log-log scale, which suggests that $D_{\text{eff}}$ follows a simple scaling form,
+Notice that all curves seem to have the same shape in a log-log scale, which suggests that $D_{\text{eff}}$ follows a simple scaling form,